 However, after several years of legislative wrangling and unpassed bills, lawmakers finally passed a law in 2017 establishing protections for patients and caregivers, procedures, and other legal mechanisms for the medical use of cannabis in Louisiana.
 The law doesn't allow home cultivation of the herb, but authorizes the establishment of up to 10 licensed pharmacies for the procurement of medical cannabis.

-Louisiana Marijuana Statutes
+Louisiana Marijuana Laws: Overview

 No matter what a state’s marijuana laws says, marijuana sale and possession is illegal under the Controlled Substance Act.
 Where federal and state law clash, federal law always trumps.
 To date, federal law enforcement agencies haven’t shown an interest prosecuting minor marijuana cases in Colorado and Washington, where recreational use is permitted.
 But that doesn’t mean the federal government has given up on enforcing restrictions on everything from the manufacturing and cultivation to the trafficking and distribution, as well as the possession of marijuana.

-Louisiana Marijuana Laws:
+Louisiana Marijuana Laws: Related Resources